Wednesday, 21 February 2018

 Please cover your head before entering in the Gurdawara Sahib.

 Like any other holy place, one should take off his shoes before entering it.
 Covering your head is another etiquette of the visits.
-For this purpose piece of clothes are available at the entrance of the gurdwara.
+For this purpose, pieces of cloth are available at the entrance of the gurdwara.

 Beautifully carved wooden gate.
 (23.07.2017.)